UO-Biostats/UO_ABS/CLASS_MATERIALS/Datasets/README.md

 From *Temperature accounts for the biodiversity of a hyperdiverse group of insects in urban Los Angeles*, twelve sites in LA in 2014, about 100 taxa, from monthly samples: [dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.gr68f2j)

+## NYTS tobacco use survey data

+A summary dataset is available [here](https://chronicdata.cdc.gov/Survey-Data/Youth-Tobacco-Survey-YTS-Data/4juz-x2tp), for 2011-2017, but individual-level data is [here](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/data/index.html), with tens of thousands of individuals per year.